| |

 offset-placed from the center of the base.
 At the other end of the lower

-link, a prismatic actuator is attached by a spherical joint.
-The upper end
+link, a prismatic actuator is attached by a spherial joint.
+The upper end of

 joint.
 The axes of the revolute joints constitute an equilateral triangle in